Sign up FAQs

 - Language & cultural lessons from our local staff

-- See Your Legacy Days x 2 – hands on with local projects you’ve supported – connect with the people whose lives are changing thanks to you’re fundraising
+- See Your Legacy Days x 2.
+Get hands on with local projects and connect with the people whose lives are changing thanks to your fundraising

-- Day at the MVRC (Masaka Vocational Rehabilitation Centre), learning about challenges and hope of local disabled community
+- Day at the MVRC (Masaka Vocational Rehabilitation Centre), learning about challenges and hopes of the local disabled community, as well as how upcycling is helping Masaka

-- Nightly entertainment at the campsite and hotel: break – dancing, music, traditional drumming & dance and an evening at the local arts centre, with insightful talks from former street children-turned artists
+- Nightly entertainment at the Athletes’ Village and hotel: breakdancing, music, traditional drumming & dance, and an evening at the local arts centre, with insightful talks from former street children-turned artists

 - Pre-race pool party & hotel afternoon to relax and recharge before Race Day